supasympa/ls-js/README.md

     -h, --help        output usage information
     -V, --version     output the version number
-    -d, --dir <path>  specify the directory you want to list -j, --json        return a pretty json object rather than a string
+    -d, --dir <path>  specify the directory you want to list -j, --json        return a pretty js object rather than a string

   Examples: